⬡ ROULETTE CALCULATOR

 📊 Simulation Results

-ROULETTE PROBABILITY ENGINE · v1.7.1
+ROULETTE CALCULATOR · v1.7.1

-About This Roulette Probability Tool
+About This Roulette Calculator

 The tool supports both American roulette (38 pockets, 5.26% house edge) and European roulette (37 pockets, 2.70% house edge).
 Switch between them at the top of the page — all zones, scoring, and simulations update automatically.

-How the Scoring Model Works
+How the Probability Model Works

 Frequently Asked Questions